 Option IV: Report to Law Enforcement

-You may wish to file an official report of the misconduct with the Sioux City Police.
+You may wish to file an official report of the harassment with the Sioux City Police.
 Filing a report does not obligate a student to follow through with legal action or action through the College.

 Option V: Report to College and Law Enforcement